xcp-ng/xcp-ng-org/docs/storage/storage.md

 Shared, thin-provisioned storage.
 Available since XCP-ng 8.2.

 :::warning
+- **CephFS storage integration is offered as-is** and does not come with official support.
-This way of using Ceph requires installing `ceph-common` inside dom0 from outside the official XCP-ng repositories.
+- This way of using Ceph requires installing `ceph-common` inside dom0 from outside the official XCP-ng repositories.
 It is reported to be working by some users, but isn't recommended officially (see [Additional packages](../management/additional-packages)).
 You will also need to be careful about system updates and upgrades.
 :::

 You can use this driver to connect to an existing Ceph storage filesystem, and configure it as a shared SR for all your hosts in the pool.
 This driver uses `mount.ceph` from `ceph-common` package of `centos-release-ceph-nautilus` repo.
 So user needs to install it before creating the SR. Without it, the SR creation would fail with an error like below